 The nature and purpose of trade finance are quite different from the usual financing of products and services.
 As such, trade finance products are unlike conventional financing products.
-Some typical trade finance products are listed below:
+Some typical trade finance products available in India are listed below:

 In Term Loans, the amount borrowed has to be repaid in installments over a certain period of time.
 Usually this period is upto 10 years, but in some cases it can go upto 30 years depending on the financer.
 Such funds are given at a certain rate of interest which is to be repaid along with the principal amount.
 Term Loans are mostly used for a long term project, where the business is expecting the return of investment to come in after a certain period of time.

 Overdraft and Cash Credit are types of lines of credit, which can help both importers and exporters to apply for cash as and when they need against it, as long as the line is open.
 These lines of credit are just another form of borrowing, the only difference being that this is a short term funding and interest here is charged on the basis of amount and period of utilization.
 Businesses are supposed to borrow small amounts from this line when they have insufficient balance in their current accounts for operational business transactions, and put it back as soon as they receive funds to avoid high interest charges.

 Letters of credit are used to reduce the risk of non-receipt.
 The buyer’s bank provides a payment guarantee to the seller against the goods shipped.
 Banks are often ready to finance against Letter of Credit (LC) as there is an inborn security in an confirmed LC that the issuing bank will make the payment in case of default.